open-voice-interoperability/website/site/content/ambassadors/_index.md

       She is committed to education through her numerous talks, articles, book (Voice Strategy), online education courses, and work as part of the Open Voice Network.
+  - heading: 'Esther Checa, Innovation Director at t2ó'
+    imageUrl: >-
+      /img/open-voice-network-ovon-voice-for-everyone-ambassadors-esther-checa-alta.jpg
+    text: >-
+      Esther Checa’s professional career has been linked to various international consulting firms within the industry of knowledge management.
+Since 2003 she has been working in the advertising industry as an expert designer of online marketing products, defining transformation and digital innovation for large brands.
+Since 2017 she has been working on conversational marketing experiences and their integration into a funnel purchase.
+Esther has been a lecturer in the areas of Digital Marketing Strategy, Digital Transformation, Voice Search, Conversational Marketing, Natural Positioning (SEO), Content Marketing, and Online Reputation in Search Engines in several prominent Spanish business schools since 2008.
+You can find her supporting different initiatives for women’s visibility in the technology industry, including organizations like Ambassador in Women in Voice Spain, Mujeres Tech, and Women in Tech Spain.
 ---